After year away, UW Husky fans ‘beyond happy to be back’ on Montlake

 “It’s awesome, right,” Jensen said of fans being back.
 “You think what the world has went through with the pandemic, and you get to come out here and see a little normalcy.”

-The last word goes to 11-year-old Zach Bradley, whose family has season tickets but was coming to his first game at Husky Stadium.
+The last word went to 11-year-old Zach Bradley, whose family has season tickets but was coming to his first game at Husky Stadium.

 “For years,” he said when asked how long he waited for his first game at Husky Stadium.
 “I just hope we dominate them.”